TechCor8/OP2DotNetMissionSDK/README.md

 ## CREATING A NEW SCENARIO IN C#
 If you are a programmer, you can dive right into the C# code.
-There are few things to  keep in mind:
+There are few things to keep in mind.

-Triggers don't work the same.
-You could forward every trigger function from the native plugin, but that would be tedious.
-It is better to register the trigger with the MissionLogic update loop (Not Yet Implemented) and check if the trigger has fired.

 Mission details are set in the NativePlugin.

-You will need to change DotNetInterop.dll to dynamically load the MissionSDK and remove the static reference.
-Load the assembly using the name provided by Attach() and use reflection to grab the functions to call.
-Make sure your C# DLL is named the same as the native plugin with some suffix.
+To have the interop load your custom C# mission DLL, in NativePlugin.LevelMain.cpp, set USE_CUSTOM_DLL to true.
+This will make the interop load the C# DLL using the native plugin name as the base: {NativePluginName}\_DotNet.dll

 For example: cTest.DLL (native) > DotNetInterop.dll > cTest_DotNet.dll

-NOTE: The code to dynamically load C# DLLs is not available in the interop project yet.
-Eventually this code will be added and commented out for ease of use.
+## Native vs Managed SDK differences
+Triggers work differently compared to the native SDK.
+All triggers must be registered to the TriggerManager.
+TriggerManager will execute a C# event when a trigger has fired, passing in the TriggerStub that was returned when the trigger was created.
+This stub is how you identify the trigger that has fired.